- Jul 23, 2025

 3. Do I need permission to trek to Tungnath?

 Usually, there are no such rules for visitors who are coming to trek to Tungnath.
 However, if you are a foreigner, you need to bring your legal documents, such as your passport and visa, to avoid any difficulties.
-Additionally, check out the new policies regarding the trek to Tungnath for a seamless trek.
+Additionally, check out the new policies for the Tungnath trek to ensure a seamless experience.

-4. Is Tunganath a safe place for a female travelling alone?
+4. Is Tungnath a safe place for a female travelling alone?

 Tungnath is a safe place for solo female travellers.
 However, you must be cautious and take precautions, such as not travelling at night, joining a trek group, carrying pepper spray, and keeping an eye on the surroundings.